PVHL/jsObjDB/Readme.md

 		})
 	});

+### Async Events

-**Async** - All event handlers honor the async flag set when the database was created.
+All event handlers honor the async flag set when the database was created.

 Example: